Wind-WindKids/winding/samples/storycats/winding.md

 ***
 A storybird am I.
 And my stories fly.
-I listen, I sing.
+I listen, I sing— E-ri-caa, E-ri-caa.
-E-ri-caa, E-ri-caa.
 Others love me—I love them.
 I care for them.
-It’s nice to be me.
+It’s nice to be me— E-ri-caa, E-ri-caa.
-E-ri-caa, E-ri-caa.
-And it’s easy to sing—
-E-ri-caa, E-ri-caa—
-if you listen and try,
-and let your song fly:
+And it’s easy to sing— E-ri-caa, E-ri-caa— if you listen and try, and let your song fly:
 “A storybird am I…”

-@image:
+@background:
+Starry dark blue sky with constellations of foxes, cats, birds and other animals, constellations in the sky, forming thousands of triangles and shapes.

+--
+storybirds_song_sky: image, landscape-orientation
+--
 Supernova style Aria, starry sky full of animal constellations, galaxies, geometric patterns and triangles.
 Text as a part of Aria storybird. left wing = “A storybird am I.” → “I listen, I sing.”; right wing = “It’s easy to sing.”, “I love them.”
 Poops Euler identity, e^iπ + 1 = 0, below the tail.

 --